kjpou1/frostfire-iot-hub/README.md

 2. Create the necessary Docker files (`Dockerfile` and `Dockerfile.mosquitto`) as described in the repository.

-3. Create the `docker-compose.yml` file in the root of the project.
+3. The `docker-compose.yml` file is already included in the root of the project.

 4. Run the following command to build and start the services:
    ```sh